-Sales revenue in the second quarter and in the first six-months of the year are higher compared to the same periods last year because of higher sales of Plan B butter resulting from Plan B manufacturers opting to repurchase all the butter, prior to the support price increase in February 2022.
-This increase in sales had no material effect on the gross profit (loss) as the butter sold by the CDC in the current fiscal year under the Domestic Seasonality Programs (Plan A and B butter) was purchased and sold at the support price.
-Last year, the CDC reported a gross profit given some Plan A butter sold was purchased by the CDC at a price below the support price.
+Sales revenue in the third quarter are lower than the same period last year because Plan B butter had all been repurchased in the second quarter, prior to the support price increase in February 2022.
+Sales remain stable in the first nine-months of the year compared to the same period last year.
+Last year, the CDC reported a higher gross profit given some Plan A butter sold was purchased by the CDC at a price below the support price.